tytydraco/yessleep/out/DontStreamoni.md

 After getting myself back on semi-stable financial footing within some hours, my masochistic curiosity eventually got the better of me.
 I decided to go back to the site, maybe review my old stream to see just how big of an obliviously humiliating spectacle I had made of myself.
 Or maybe I could even stream again, grind some more money.
 I couldn't believe my luck, really.

-With a few clicks, I pulled up the video from my recent 24 hour stream - but felt the blood drain from my face almost instantly.The title alone made me audibly gasp.
+With a few clicks, I pulled up the video from my recent 24 hour stream - but felt the blood drain from my face almost instantly.

+The title alone made me audibly gasp.

 >***I FUCKING KILLED HER***